 2015 Iditarod Finish & Northern Lights Tour

-Our 2015 Iditarod Finish & Northern Lights Tour (9 days/8 nights) is the most comprehensive guided Iditarod Finish Tour Package to experience the finish of the epic 1,000-mile Iditarod Sled Trail Sled Dog Race in Nome and to see the northern lights.
+Our 2015 Iditarod Finish & Northern Lights Tour (9 days/8 nights) is the most comprehensive guided 2015 Iditarod Tours Package to experience the finish of the epic 1,000-mile Iditarod Sled Trail Sled Dog Race in Nome and to see the northern lights.

 On this tour, you will not just be a spectator or tourist but have the opportunity to fully immerse yourself in an authentic, uniquely Alaskan experience.
 You will witness the finish of the Iditarod, fly to the Elim Iditarod checkpoint to follow the race action, as well as drive a snowmachine to the last Iditarod checkpoint in Safety.
 You will hear the incredible stories from the trail during the Iditarod Finishers banquet.
 You will also learn how to drive your own team of sled dogs and compete with your own team of dogs in a 3-mile sled dog race.
 Other tour highlights include observing muskoxen, meeting some of the Bering Sea Gold characters, and playing golf on the frozen Bering Sea ice.
 You will stay in Nome’s best lodging with historical turn-of-the-century ambiance.
 Please click here for the detailed 2015 Iditarod Finish & Northern Lights tour itinerary.